Almost toric fibrations on K3 surfaces via degenerations: The hard step

 [Relative Poincaré Lemma] Let $M$ be a smooth finite dimensional manifold, let $N \subset M$ be a closed submanifold, and let $k \geq 0$.
 Let $\omega_t$ $0\leq t\leq1$ be a 1-parameter family of closed $(k+1)$ forms on $M$ which vanishes when pulled back to $N$.
 Then there exists a 1-parameter family of $k$-form $\varphi_t$ on an open neighborhood $U$ of $N$ in $M$ such that $d \varphi_t=\omega_t|_ U$ and $\varphi=0$ along $N$.
 If moreover $\omega_t=0$ for all $t$ on $TM|_N$, then we may choose $\varphi_t$ such that the first space derivatives of $\varphi_t$ vanish on $N$.

 \end{lemma} \begin{proof} The proof is exactly as in Lemma 31.16 in \cite{Michor} rephrased for 1-parameter families. \end{proof} \begin{proof}[Proof of Lemma \ref{Lemma:Makingthenormalidentity}] Since $d\phi$ preserves the tangent space to the symplectic submanifold $S$, it also preserves the normal space, and so defines a symplectic automorphism of $N(S)$.
-We can isotope the automorphism $A:= d\phi|_{N(S)}$ to the identity via a path $A_t$ of fiberwise symplectic automorphisms.
+The structure group $Sp(2, \mathbb{R})$ of $N(S)$ is homotopy equivalent to $U(1)$.
+Since $U(1)$ is Abelian, one deduces from this that the space of symplectic automorphisms of $N(S)$ is homotopy equivalent to the space of maps $S^2\to S^1$ which connected, since $\pi_2(S^1) = 0$.
+Therefore, we can isotope the automorphism $A:= d\phi|_{N(S)}$ to the identity via a path $A_t$ of fiberwise symplectic automorphisms.
 Consider the 1-parameter family of diffeomorphisms $\phi_t:= \exp \circ A_t \circ \exp^{-1}$ where $\exp$ is the exponential map from the normal bundle to an open neighbourhood of $S$.
 Note that $d\phi_t|_{N(S)} = A_t$.
 Consider the 1-parameter family of symplectic forms $\om_t:= \phi_t^*\om$.
 As $A_t$ are symplectic automorphisms, we see that $\om_t|_{T_S M} = \om$ for all $t$ (where $T_S M$ denotes the restriction of $TM$ to $S$).
 By Lemma~\ref{RelativePoincareLemma}, we can find a 1-parameter family of primitives $\sigma_t$ such that $d\sigma_t = \frac{d} {dt}\om_t$ and $\sigma_t$ vanishes along $S$.
 Mimicking the proof of Moser's theorem we then obtain a time dependent vector fields $X_t$ whose flow gives us a path of diffeomorphisms $\psi_t$ such that $\psi_t^*\om_t =\om$ and moreover $d\psi_t|_{T_S M} = \id$.
 Then $d(\phi_t \circ \psi_t)|_{T_S M} = A_t$ and $\phi_t\circ\psi_t$ is a path of symplectomorphisms connected to the identity.
 Let $Y_t$ be the symplectic vector field which is the time derivative of $\phi_t\circ\psi_t$.
 Then in a small simply connected neighbourhood $U$ of the sphere $S$, $Y_t$ is Hamiltonian and is generated by a function $H_t$.
 Considering the time 1-flow of the bumped-off Hamiltonian $\rho H_t$ gives us the required global symplectomorphism $\beta: M \rightarrow M$ whose derivative by construction on the normal of $S$ is $A_1 = d\phi|_{N(S)}$.
 For the last sentence in the statement, note that the path $\phi_t$ is identity on a neighborhood of $B$ by construction.
-Therefore $\sigma_t$ can be chosen to vanish on a neighborhood of $B$. \end{proof}
+Therefore, $\sigma_t$ can be chosen to vanish on a neighborhood of $B$. \end{proof}